 What WedUploader does well

 WedUploader connects directly to Google Drive and gives you a custom upload URL.
 Guests upload photos, and they land in your Drive folder.
-It's straightforward and free.
+Collection is free; the shared gallery (guests seeing each other's photos) is a paid one-time unlock.

 Where it falls short

-WedUploader requires you to connect a Google account, which means your storage is limited by your Google Drive space (15 GB free).
-If you're expecting hundreds of full-resolution photos and videos, you might hit that limit.
+WedUploader requires you to connect a Google account, which means your storage is limited by your Google Drive space (15 GB free, shared with Gmail and Google Photos).
+If you're expecting a wedding's worth of full-resolution photos and videos, that ceiling is real.
 The customization options are also limited.

 Free alternatives